Individual DBT Psychotherapy:

 - You cannot fail in DBT.

-DBT assumptions about therapists:
+DBT assumptions about ourselves as therapists:

 - All therapists, no matter how well trained, are fallible.